ajmotylinski/Data_Viz_Final_Project/README.md

 - Join Tables covid_daily_info and states

 ### Reason(s) Why We Selected the Topic:
- -  There is a perception that COVID-19 had immensely effected the housing market all over the United States, our project will discover if that anology is correct and their correlation
+ -  There is a perception that COVID-19 had immensely affected the housing market all over the United States, our project will discover if that analogy is correct and their correlation
  -  We want to understand how COVID-19 impacts the housing market

 ### Questions We Hope to Answer: